-Water barrels collect and store water through ductwork that is fixed to the roofs of buildings such as manufacturing facilities and warehouses.
+Water barrels collect and store water through ductwork fixed to the roofs of buildings such as manufacturing facilities and warehouses.
 Water barrels are most often used as rain barrels, which are specifically for collecting and storing rain water runoff.
+Proper water storage is important for many industries, including sports and recreation (in hiking, climbing and other cardio-related activities), beverage (for water bottling applications, especially if water is collected from natural sources), agricultural and gardening (for use in irrigation), and wastewater (in the storage of potentially hazardous tainted water).

-Of all the materials used for water barrel construction, plastics such as high density polyethylene (HDPE), low density polyethylene (LDPE) and polypropylene are the most common; however, metals such as stainless steel may also be used in instances in which the water has not been and will not be treated with chlorine as it is highly corrosive to most metals.
-The most popular plastic choice, polyethylenes do have a downside as they are somewhat permeable to hydrocarbon vapors and should be kept away from stored gasoline, kerosene and similar substances.
-HDPE, however, offers a distinct benefit in that it is a FDA-approved material.
-Proper water storage is incredibly important for many industries including: sports and recreation, for applications such as hiking, climbing and other cardio-related activities; beverage, for water bottling applications, especially if water is collected from natural sources; agricultural and gardening, for use in irrigation applications; and wastewater, for use in storage of potentially hazardous tainted water.
+Of all the materials used for water barrel construction, plastics, such as high density polyethylene (HDPE), low density polyethylene (LDPE) and polypropylene, are the most common.
+However, metals, such as stainless steel, may also be used in instances in which the water has not been and will not be treated with chlorine, as chlorine is highly corrosive to most metals.
+Though they are the most popular plastic choice, polyethylenes do have a downside, as they are somewhat permeable to hydrocarbon vapors and should be kept away from stored gasoline, kerosene, and similar substances.
+HDPE offers a distinct benefit in that it is a FDA-approved material.